-- What a member can do in Process Street
+- What a full member can do in Process Street

 - Frequently asked questions

-A member is the next step down from an admin in an organization, and can be given four different levels of access to that organization, depending on what they need to work on.
+A full member is the next step down from an admin in an organization and can be given four different levels of access to that organization, depending on what they need to work on.

-- A team leader, responsible for editing their own team’s templates and running checklists from them
+- A team leader, responsible for editing their own team’s workflows and running them (with edit permission)

-- A person who needs to run lots of different checklists, but doesn’t need to edit templates
+- A person who needs to run lots of different workflows, but doesn’t need to edit workflows (with view all permission)

-- A person who only needs to work on, or run their own checklists
+- A person who only needs to work on, or run their own workflows (with run permission)

-- A person who only works on checklists, but doesn’t run any
+- A person who only works on workflow runs, but doesn’t run any themselves (with view permission)